FT says London wants to exempt the city from future global corporate tax

 On Saturday, the G7 countries reached a historic agreement to increase the international taxation of major multinationals such as Alphabet (Google’s parent company), Apple and Amazon.

-The agreement provides for the establishment of a minimum floor rate of 15% for corporate taxation and the policy of taxation in countries where companies sell their goods and services.
+The agreement provides for the establishment of a minimum 15% floor rate for corporate taxation and the policy for companies to pay tax in the countries where they sell their goods and services.

-An official close to the talks, FT writes that the UK is among the countries pushing for a “financial service exemption” for fear that London-based global banks could be affected.
+An official close to the talks, FT writes that the UK is among the countries to “exempt financial services” for fear that London-based global banks could be affected.

-The newspaper reported that Rishi Sunak had already raised the question during the G7 discussion in London.
+Rishi Sunak has already raised the question during the discussion at G7 London, citing those familiar with the matter, the newspaper said.
 The finance minister is expected to repeat his request at the G20 next month.

-“It is our position that the financial situation should exempt companies and that the EU countries are in the same position,” a UK official quoted by the FT said.
+“Our position is that financial services companies should be exempted, and EU countries are in the same position,” a British official was quoted as saying.

-“The Global Tax Agreement, backed by the G7 finance ministers, transforms the global tax system into the digital age and creates a level playing field for all types of businesses,” a spokesman said.
-The word of the treasury.
+“The global tax agreement with the support of the G7 finance ministers will digitalize the global tax system, creating a level playing field for all types of businesses,” a Treasury spokesman said.